pst-on-github/homebridge-enocean/README.md

 name | The name of the device.
 This will be the initial name when the device appears in homebridge. manufacturer | The name of the manufacturer of this device.
-Some manufacturers (like Eltako) support special features. model | The name of the model.
+Some manufacturers (like Eltako) support special features. model | The name of the model. time | See description in the UI accessoryKind | Allows to override the created accessory.
+By default (auto) it is  determined by the EEP.

-## Supported devices
+## Teach-in

-In order to teach-in new device some steps are necessary.
-The *Learn Switch* accessory hat two functions if activated.
+In order to teach-in (learn) new devices a *Learn Switch* accessory is provides.

-1. It enables the plug-in to listen for teach-in messages (4BS only actually).
-Could be considered inbound.
+1. It enables the plug-in to listen to teach-in messages.
+They are written to the logs.
 2. It enabled transmission of teach-in messages when a manually configured accessory is activated (i.e. switched on).
-That could be considered outbound.

-Currently supported EnOcean Devices are:

-### Temperature sensors EEP A5-02-xx

-They just provide the temperature.
-Types (EEP) 0x01 to 0x1B and 0x20 and 0x30 are supported.
-Tested with an STM3xx module (type 0x05).
-This EEP will always result in an accessory with a primary Temperature Sensor Service.
+### Auto create

+Sone devices send an indication of their EEP and manufacturer if they are placed into teach-in mode.
+If possible they are automatically created and added to the configuration.

+### Manual teach-in

+#### Devices with a teach button (unidirectional sensors):

 1. Activate the *EnOcean Learn* accessory.
 2. Command the device to transmit a learning message.

-### Temperature and humidity sensors EEP A5-04-xx

-Provides temperature and relative humidity.
-Type 0x01 and 0x02 are supported.
-Tested with Eltako FAFT60.
-This EEP will always result in an accessory with a primary Temperature Sensor Service and a Humidity Service.
-For Eltako model a Battery Service is supported as well.

-1. Activate the *EnOcean Learn* accessory.
-2. Command the device to transmit a learning message.

-### Stateless Programmable Switches EEP F6-02-xx
+#### Switches

+Configure them manually.
+Turn on the *EnOcean Learn* accessory to capture the EnOID from the logs.

 They come with 2 rocker switches for the supported types 0x01 and 0x02.
 The four buttons will end up as four stateless programmable switches.
 The single, double and long press events are supported (not sure whether the double press makes sens though, it also delays the single press detection).

-1. Activate the *EnOcean Learn* accessory.
-2. Just press the one of the rockers.
-There is no specific learn message.

-### Outlets F6-02-xx/A5-38-08

-They can be controlled either using F6 (button) or A5-38-08 (Gateway, General Command, Switching) profile.
-Depending on the EEP this plugin will send according messages.

-Some kind of aut-create is not jet implemented.

-1. Set the outlet to learn mode
-2. Activate the *EnOcean Learn* accessory
-2. Click the socket accessory in Homebridge button once.
-This will send the learn telegram to the socket, depending on the EEP of the accessory (F6/A5).
+#### Outlet actors F6-02-xx/A5-38-08

+Some of them support auto create when they are set to learn mode.

-#### Eltako FSSA-230V
+##### Eltako FSSA-230V

 1. Configuring the FSSA in homebridge